samueleaton/cubbie/docs/node_features.md

 ### Persisting the Store on Disk

-To be able to sync the state to disk, define a `file` path when creating a store.
+To be able to sync the store to disk, define a `file` path when creating a store.

 Example